softloud/sysrevdata/README.md

 The goal of sysrevdata is to provide examples and extensible toolchains for structuring data for systematic review.

-See vignettes for example toolchain walkthroughs.
+See vignettes (click on the “Articles” tab above) for example toolchain walkthroughs.

 ## Vignettes